 Unfortunately, various state and local governments have enacted a patchwork of mandates over paid leave.
 While research shows that an overwhelming majority of employers offer paid leave to their employees, providing these benefits has become more difficult to administer given this fragmented patchwork of state and local paid leave mandates.

 State and local paid leave laws are complex and create a fragmented patchwork that is hard for employers to navigate—and it’s getting worse.
 Overlapping and fragmented paid leave laws specify different levels of leave, employee eligibility rules and accrual rates—creating a complex problem for employers, particularly multistate employers.
-Currently, eight states and more than 30 jurisdictions have passed sick leave laws and four states have state paid leave insurance laws:
+Currently, ten states and more than 30 jurisdictions have passed sick leave laws and four states have state paid leave insurance laws: